Best Time to Inject Retatrutide: Complete Injection Guide

 - Sharps container

-If you have a vial and it's still in powder form, stop here and read the how to reconstitute retatrutide first.
-The steps below assume your peptide is already in solution and ready to dose.
+If your vial is still in powder form, read the how to reconstitute retatrutide guide first.
+The steps below assume the peptide is already in solution and ready to dose.

 How to Inject Retatrutide: Step-by-Step